mikechambers/darci/README.md

 If you see any errors, check the following:

--   The manifest has succesfully been synced via _dclim_
+-   The manifest has successfully been synced via _dclim_
--   You have correctly set up the environment variables for darci, and they are avaliable in the current terminal
+-   You have correctly set up the environment variables for darci, and they are available in the current terminal
 -   You have install the required packages via `npm install` (see above)

 If you try and visit the server via a browser, you will see an error, since we